douglas86/hangman/README.md

 ![score-tries.png](assets/images/readme/features/score-tries.png)

 - The score changes based-on-letter pressed
-- When the letter is correct score add 2
+- When the letter is correct score adds 2 points
-- When the letter is incorrect, the score subtracts by 1
+- When the letter is incorrect, the score subtracts by 1 point
-- For every correct answer, the score subtracts 1 with the try variable
+- For every incorrect answer, the score subtracts 1 point from the try variable

 ### [Word that needs to be guessed](#table-of-content)